-- Zest of 1 small lemon
+- 1 small lemon, zested

-- 1 teaspoon lemon juice
+- 2 teaspoon fresh lemon juice

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 1/2 teaspoon cinnamon

-- 8-9 ounces dried figs, diced
+- 8-9 oz. dried Mission figs, diced

 - 1 baguette, sliced, approximately 16 slices

-- Olive oil to drizzle
+- Olive oil, to drizzle

-- Salt and pepper
+- Salt and pepper, to taste

-- 8 bacon slices
+- 8 bacon slices, optional

-- After the bacon has cooked, begin making the crostini by laying baguette slices on a separate baking sheet.
+- Crostini: spread the baguette slices on a separate baking sheet.
 Drizzle with olive oil (don’t drench them, dry areas are ok).
 Sprinkle with salt and pepper.
-Flip slices over and repeat drizzling process.
-I like to swirl them around on the pan to soak up the extra oil that is on the pan from the drizzling process and to spread the oil evenly on the slices. for 12-14 minutes, flipping halfway through.
+Flip slices over and repeat the drizzling process.
+I like to swirl the slices around on the pan to soak up the extra oil that is on the pan from the drizzling process and to spread the oil evenly on the slices. for 12-14 minutes, flipping halfway through.
 Watch carefully so they don’t burn.

 - Once compote has simmered for 45 minutes and is thick, remove from heat and let cool slightly.